s0rkin/hh_resume_updater/README.md

 python main.py auth
 ```

-On first run or if token expired, authorization is performed automatically.
+On first run or if token expired, authorization is performed manual.

 A link of the form `hhandroid://` should be inserted into the script.